Northern Arizona

 The Grand Canyon spans a huge elevation range, so conditions vary a lot by rim and season.
 The South Rim is open year-round with mild spring/fall weather and hot summers.
 The North Rim sits over 1,000 feet higher, runs noticeably cooler, and closes to vehicle access in winter.

-View forecast →Getting There
+View forecast →

 The South Rim is the main hub, reachable via Williams or Flagstaff.
 The North Rim is a different trip entirely — about a 5-hour, 215-mile drive around the canyon from the South Rim, accessed via the single paved road through Jacob Lake.
 The two rims are not a same-day pairing.